pavelbrn/SpeakyDoc/README.md

 This project is designed to run locally with Docker.
 We can expand this project to use local models from ollama or Hugginface.

 You can find the backend code under backend/app folder.
-The source code for the frint end can be found in frontend/speaky-doc-app/src
+The source code for the front end can be found in frontend/speaky-doc-app/src